zeek/zeek/frameworks/logging.rst

 filter to a stream, then the ASCII writer is the default.

 There are two ways to specify a non-default writer.
-To change the default writer for all log filters, just redefine the :bro:id:`Log::default_writer` option.
+To change the default writer for all log filters, just redefine the :zeek:id:`Log::default_writer` option.
 Alternatively, you can specify the writer to use on a per-filter basis by setting a value for the filter's "writer" field.
 Consult the documentation of the writer to use to see if there are other options that are